rockallite/generator-django-webapp/readme.md

 #### Django Templates Note
 Note: Because `htmlcompressor` is used to optimize HTML and its inline JavaScript and CSS, **all inline JavaScript and CSS must be valid**.
-This means **no Django template tags allowed inside JavaScript or CSS**, with one exception: string literals.
+This means **no Django template tags allowed inside JavaScript or CSS**, with two exceptions: string literals, or skip-blocks.

 For example, the follow JavaScript is valid:
 ```html